 “Knowing that there are staff dedicated to making you comfortable and who care about the state of your health is very calming.
 And these are people with whom you have a personal relationship and on whom you can count should any problem arise,” assures Caroline Mueller, from Engel&Volkers.
 She also points out that most resorts of this kind “offer a 24-hour owner service line” that can address any issues that arise, including the need for medical attention.

 But there are many other benefits to owning a luxury house in a gated community as well.
-If the property is a second home, there is relief in knowing that no matter whether you are visiting or away, it is being taken care of.
+If the property is a second home, there is relief in knowing that no matter whether you are visiting or away, it is being taken care of and there are home maintenance services available.
 With controlled access points and on-site security 24 hours a day, there are no concerns about your property being damaged or accessed if you cannot be there yourself.

 A wide range of luxury properties